-Health Reimbursement Arrangements (HRAs) are an employee benefits staple, making up about one-fifth of all health employee benefits accounts.
-But they’ve also evolved in recent years, with three increasingly popular types of HRAs rolled out just since 2017.
+Health reimbursement arrangements (HRAs) are an employee benefits staple, making up about one-fifth of all health employee benefits accounts.
+But they’ve also evolved in recent years, with three increasingly popular types of HRAs rolled out since 2017.
 While you can customize an HRA based on the needs of your business and your employees, there are a few types that are frequently offered.
 We break down four common types of HRAs.

 As the name suggests, this type of HRA must be integrated with group health insurance to help employees cover out-of-pocket healthcare costs, meaning employees must be enrolled in the group health insurance to enroll in the HRA.
 You can customize this HRA in a number of ways, including through its eligible expenses, such as with:

 - A 213(d) HRA, which provides the entirety of eligible expenses determined by IRS Code Section 213(d).
-These are the same tax-advantaged eligible expenses for other pre-tax accounts, such as Health Savings Account (HSA) or Medical Flexible Spending Account (Medical FSA).
+These are the same tax-advantaged eligible expenses for other pre-tax accounts, such as a health savings account (HSA) or medical flexible spending account (medical FSA).

 Employers may design the plan to reimburse premiums and 213(d) eligible expenses, or an ICHRA can cover only premiums.
-It’s expected to be highly utilized, with an estimated 800,000 employers expected to offer ICHRAs to more than 11 million employees and family members.
+When introduced, it was expected that an estimated 800,000 employers were expected to offer ICHRAs to more than 11 million employees and family members.

 Any employee that is offered the group health plan is eligible to participate in an EBHRA, whether or not they’re enrolled in your group health plan.